kanpov/ImprovedFood/BLOG.md

 # Posts

+## May 21st, 2021

+I decided to un-private the new project, MythicalTowers, because the code could be used for educational purposes later, and I'd like to receive some contributions.

 ## May 20th, 2021

 You may have seen the new project announced in the previous blog post - MythicalTowers.